pollum-io/pali-demo-app/README.md

-# Getting Started with Create React App
+# First App for the Pali Wallet Documentation

+This is an test model App for the Pali Wallet.
+It follows the usage in the Getting Started section of the [Pali Wallet Documentation]() (link to be provided).
+Some ready-to-use functions are commented in the /src/App.js file.

+After downloading, you should start with `yarn install` and then `ỳarn start`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The following is a series of commands for React.

 ## Available Scripts